Quick Start

 SQL

-2. Pick a Deployment Option
+2. Choose a Deployment Method

-1. Download the sample palpo.toml.
+1. Download the example configuration palpo.toml.

-4. Start the stack:
+4. Start the services:

 docker compose up -d